nicor88/software-resources/git/README.md

 ## SSH Keys

-Follow this [link](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to create a new key and to add to the SSH agent.
+Follow this [link](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/) to create a new key and to add it to the SSH agent.